AscCrs/AscCrs/README.md

 <h3 align="center">I'm a Mexican web developer, I just want grow up in this industry and work in amazing projects where I can show my skills and knowledge to the world.</h3>

 # About Me
-I'm currently study'm at the Instituto Tecnologico de Veracruz as Computer Systems Engineer and I've learned to use some languages like C, C++, Python, Java, etc. Actually I have some knowledge in databases using MySQL, MariaDB and SQLServer.
+I'm currently study'm at the Instituto Tecnologico de Veracruz as Computer Systems Engineer and I've learned to use some languages like C, C++, Python, Java, Javascript, Typescript, etc. Actually I have some knowledge in databases using MySQL, MariaDB and SQLServer.
 I got experience developing web pagges and web apps with vanilla JS and frameworks for Backend and Frontend, also i have experience using systems running in linux so I have certain notions of how to manage Servers, FTP Services, Apache Servers and some Network Services.

 In this moment I'm an organizing member of ITVer Competitive Programming Club.
 And I work as Front-End Developer